In Bangladesh rubble, the prices of profit

 It is no secret that retail price labels, whether for a $5 T-shirt or a $5,000 suit, reflect manufacturing costs that are a fraction of what the wearer eventually pays.
 But the mark-ups revealed by the Rana Plaza documents - of 5 to 10 times from factory gate to store window - offer a precise insight into the relationship of one end of a global supply chain to the other.

-One order form, a copy of which was shown to Reuters by activists, bore Mango’s letterhead logo and was dated January 23 this year.
-It specifies 12,085 polo shirts for a men’s autumn/winter range in five colors - black, off-white, royal blue, burgundy and straw - in six sizes, from XS to XXL, and in 100-percent cotton at a weight of 220 grams per square meter.
+One order form, a copy of which was shown to Reuters by activists, bore Mango’s letterhead logo and was dated Jan.
+23 this year.
+It specifies 12,085 polo shirts for a men’s autumn/winter range in five colours - black, off-white, royal blue, burgundy and straw - in six sizes, from XS to XXL, and in 100-percent cotton at a weight of 220 grams per square metre.

 The price to Mango: $4.45 each.
 The chain currently offers similar shirts for sale in Spain for 26 to 30 euros ($34-39) and for 26 to 30 pounds ($40-46) at its branded stores in Britain.